SystrN7/BADASS/P2/Readme.md

  - `ip` - Command to manage the network device
  - `link ` - Subcommand to manage the network device.
  - `id ID` - Specifies the VXLAN Network Identifier (VNI) to use.
- - `local IPADDR` - specifies the source IP address to use in outgoing packets.
+ - `local IPADDR` - specifies the source IP address to use in outgoing packets. (optional)
  - `remote IPADDR` - specifies the remote VXLAN tunnel endpoint IP address to use for outgoing packets.
  - `group IPADDR` - specifies the multicast IP address to join.
 This parameter cannot be specified with the remote parameter. is required for multicast.
  - `dstport PORT` - specifies the UDP destination port to use for outgoing packets.
 The standard port for VXLAN is 4789.